Pradumnasaraf/rebasemedia.github.io/README.md

-## mediasyntax.github.io (syntaxmedia.xyz)
+## rebasemedia.github.io

-This repo contains the source code for the [syntaxmedia.xyz](https://syntaxmedia.xyz) website.
+This repo contains the source code for the **rebase media** website.
 It's 100% open source and can be reused for your own projects.

 ### LICENSE